sayshark75/Portfolio/README.md

 - Day 5: Added and Converted About Page to TypeScript.

 - Day 6: Seperated, About Page Components, and Added Fade Animations.

+- Day 7: Added Some Animations and Fixed UI of About Page.